Freetrade Review 2026 – can you trade stocks for free?

 Freetrade vs Plum

 It can be hard to work out how much you can afford to invest into the financial markets.
 Plum helps by analysing your spending and using its algorithm to decide how much you have left to invest or save.
 Plum lets you invest in either just shares or a mixture of shares and bonds.
-Investing in an ISA with the app costs £2.99 per month, of which the first is free, with management fees that average 0.48%.
+Investing in an ISA with the app costs £3.99 per month, with management fees that average 0.45%.
 Read our ‘Plum review‘.

 Freetrade customer reviews